 Nutritional Content of Dog Treats

 According to the Association of American Feed Control Officials (AAFCO), treats are not intended to be a source of complete nutrition.
 Since treats are intended to be rewarding, they often have high fat, sugar, and caloric contents, with little nutritional value.
 Even if you have an active dog, too many treats of low nutritional value can be harmful.
+The Actijoy Health & Activity Tracker is an easy way how to have your dog activity under control.

 Types of Dog Treats